bfoley4/OOFinalProject/documentation.md

                 y = nil
             }

        * Disabling Error Propagation: When you know a throwing method won't throw an error at runtime, you can use "try!" before the expression to disable error propagation.
-If an error is thrown, a runtime error will occur.
+If an error is thrown, a runtime error will occur.ggg

              let photo = try! loadImage(atPath: "./Resources/John Appleseed.jpg")

+  * C#
+    - Try block is used to partition code that might be affected by an exception.
+Catch blocks handle resulting exceptions.
+Finally block contains code that is run ragardless if an error is thrown or not.

+          try
+          {
+              // Code to try goes here.
+          }
+          catch (SomeSpecificException ex)
+          {
+              // Code to handle the exception goes here.
+          }
+          finally
+          {
+              // Code to execute after the try (and possibly catch) blocks
+              // goes here.
+          }

 ### Lambda expressions, closures, or functions as types